briandrum/codes.forchagrin.com/_chapters/chapter-959-volunteer-senior-citizens-help-line.md

 ## 959.01   Creation and staffing

-There is hereby created a Volunteer Senior Citizens Help Line (“Help Line”), which shall utilize Village telephone lines and equipment and shall be staffed by “Volunteers” appointed by the Mayor and confirmed by Council.
-The Mayor, subject to confirmation by Council, shall also appoint one or more “Volunteer Supervisors,” who shall perform such duties as are provided for herein or as directed by the Mayor.
+There is hereby created a Volunteer Senior Citizens Help Line ("Help Line"), which shall utilize Village telephone lines and equipment and shall be staffed by "Volunteers" appointed by the Mayor and confirmed by Council.
+The Mayor, subject to confirmation by Council, shall also appoint one or more "Volunteer Supervisors," who shall perform such duties as are provided for herein or as directed by the Mayor.
 Volunteers and Volunteer Supervisors shall serve at the pleasure of the Mayor.
 (Ord.
 2008-45.
 Passed 9-22-08.)